kbowden1800/bouncing-box/README.md

 }
 ```

-If you are having trouble figuring out how to change direction of the box, move on to Step 2.
+If you are having trouble figuring out how to change direction of the box, See the Hint below:

-## Step 2: Changing Direction
+## HINT: Changing Direction

-If you were able to get the box to change direction, move on to Step 3.

 If you need help understanding how we can change the direction of the box, take a look at the illustration below: